ropraname/exchange_rate/README.md

-<h2>Parser for working with banki.ru to get exchange rate
+<h2>Parser for working with banki.ru to get the best exchange rate